devm33/gulp-watch-base-issue/README.md

 # gulp-watch-base-issue
-demonstrating an issue between cwd and base with gulp-watch
+demonstrating an issue with file.base in gulp-watch

 ## Setup